-Important: To prevent damaging the electric starter, run it in short cycles (5 seconds maximum, then wait one minute before trying to start it again).
+Important: To prevent damaging the electric starter, run it in short cycles (5 seconds on, 5 seconds off), no more than 10 times.
 If the engine still does not start, take the machine to an Authorized Service Dealer for service.

-- 8. Disconnect the power cord from the power outlet first and then from the machine. - 9.
-Allow the engine to warm up for several minutes, move the choke toward the Run position.
+- 8. Disconnect the power cord from the power outlet first and then from the machine (electric start only). - 9.
+Allow the engine to warm up; gradually move the choke toward the Run position.
 Wait for the engine to run smoothly before each choke adjustment.